How much does concrete resurfacing cost?

 Concrete resurfacing cost

-Basic concrete resurfacing costs $3 to $7 per square foot.
+Concrete resurfacing costs $3 to $7 per square foot for a driveway, pool deck, patio, walkway, or floors.
 A decorative or stamped concrete overlay costs $6 to $20 per square foot.
-Concrete driveway resurfacing costs $1,200 to $2,900.
-Concrete pool deck resurfacing costs $3 to $6 per square foot.
-Adding a cool deck costs $4 per square foot.
+Resurfacing a 2-car concrete driveway costs $1,200 to $2,900.
+Pool deck resurfacing costs $3 to $6 per square foot.

 |10'x10' Patio||$300 – $700|